ottnav/ottnav.github.io/faq.md

 # Premium
 ## How many devices does Premium allow
-- for `Play Store/AppGallery` version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (`Fair Use Policy` is insisted) for a purchase.
-- for `Standalone` version you can use as many devices as you have purchased via `OttNav Companion`.
+You can use as many devices as you have purchased via `OttNav Companion` or other methods to your ottnav account.
+Standard premium package on purchase allows to be used on 5 devices.

 ## Purchase premium on a Firestick (or other device without play market)
 - (on your phone) use `OttNav Companion` (check the link in the bottom of the FAQ)